 MCLR can vary for different loan tenures.
 Lenders can choose to change the base rate quarterly.

-Borrowers decide to switch to MCLR based home loans from base rate depending on the actual benefits and transfer costs they would be receiving.
+Borrowers decide to switch to MCLR based home loans from the base rate depending on the actual benefits and transfer costs they would be receiving.
 Lenders levy their own charges for the switch.
 Some banks do not charge anything for converting home loans to MCLR.
 Therefore, by spending a few thousand, borrowers can convert their base rate home loans to MCLR based home loans and benefit hugely in the long run.

 Lenders offer home loan MCLR rates at only floating rates.
 If the borrower had opted for a home loan with a fixed rate of interest, MCLR may not affect the home loan.
-Whether the borrower will stand to gain or lose will depend on the changes in repo rate.
+Whether the borrower will stand to gain or lose will depend on the changes in the repo rate.
 Current MCLR rates in India are following a downward trend.
 Therefore, those planning to purchase a house can take advantage of switching to MCLR home loans.